Lumière University Lyon 2

-Lumière University Lyon 2 (Université Lumière Lyon 2) is one of the three universities that comprise the current University of Lyon, having splintered from an older university of the same name, and is primarily based on two campuses in Lyon itself.
+Lumière University Lyon 2 (Université Lumière Lyon 2) is one of the three universities that comprise the current University of Lyon system, having splintered from an older university of the same name, and is primarily based on two campuses in Lyon itself.
 It has a total of 27,500 students studying for three-to-eight-year degrees in the arts, humanities and social sciences.

 History

 At the end of the 18th century, Lyon did not have a university.
 Education was still linked to religious congregations and influenced by the town's commercial, scientific and industrial requirements.